AddisFlower/ditto/ditto/README.md

 cd SentEval/data/downstream/
 bash download_dataset.sh
 ```
 6a.
-To replicate the results found in Table 2 of the reproduction paper (note: this code snippet assumes that the user is utilized 1 GPU)
+To replicate the results found in Table 2 of the reproduction paper (note: this code snippet assumes that the user is utilizing 1 GPU)
 ```bash
 cd ../../../
 bash learning_free_experiments.sh